latex4ei/tex4tum/README.md

 * Abbreviations: Hover your mouse over an abbreviation to see the full name

 ## Future Plans
-* TOC and centered search on start page
+* Auto generated TOC for folders
+* Generate internal links to terms used in the text
+* Solve math equations (Math JS)
+* Topic Concepts
+* Summary/Concept boxes (e.g. for buses: speed, wires, range)
 * consistent JS framework for interactive content
-* Improved search: Sorting results, reaction to no results
+* Improved search: Sorting results, reaction to no results (forward to wolfram alpha)
 * More content

 ## Internal Working